08 May Be where your feet are...

-Like the puppy, the mind will run off again.
+Like a puppy, the mind will always run off.
 Each time it does, gently bring it back without judgement; it’s just doing what comes naturally.
+By all means daydream, let your mind go and enjoy your imagination or reminisce about the past, but do so consciously and in a way that is useful, then bring your attention back to now.
 The more time you spend in the present, the easier it becomes to return to it.
 The present is a powerful place to be – it’s where we solve problems, make decisions and connect meaningfully.
 Now more than ever, it’s an anchor point, a place of strength and security.

 Be where your feet are.